PascaleBeier/bootstrap-validate/README.md

 ## Contributing

 Contributing is easy as pie.

 1. Fork this Repository
 2. run `npm i` inside of the repository
-3. run `npm run dev` to view changes
+3. run `npm dev` to view changes
-4. run `npm run build` to build for production
+4. run `npm build` to build for production
 5. Commit your changes, push these to your fork and submit a PR

 (You can use or create new files below `examples` until I got tests ready)

+You will be notified of styling errors - also you can `npm check-style` and `npm fix-style` respectively to check or fix code styling.

 ## License